 Optimising your Google My Business listing

-When it comes to optimising your Google My Business listing, there are a multitude of features at your disposal.
+When it comes to optimising your Google My Business listing, there is a multitude of features at your disposal.

 When creating a listing, you have to get the basics down: the name, address and phone number, or NAP.
 It’s important that the information you display is not only accurate but in line with other profiles and online directories you are on.
 This is because Google uses them to examine other listings that it finds in the SERPs.
 So make sure that you use:

 - Your company’s full name – for example we use ‘Tillison Consulting – Digital Marketing Agency’ and not simply ‘Tillison’

 - Your company’s full address – if you abbreviate a word in your address such as ‘Road’ to ‘Rd’, keep it consistent across all your online listings